SegmentationBLWX/sssegmentation/docs/QuickRun.md

 This script accepts several optional arguments, including:

-- `${CFGFILEPATH}`: The config file path which is used to customize segmentors,
+- `${CFGFILEPATH}`: The config file path which is used to customize segmentors.
-- `${CKPTSPATH}`: Checkpoints you want to resume from,
+- `${CKPTSPATH}`: Specify the checkpoint to use for inference.
-- `--outputdir`: The directory used to save output image(s),
+- `--outputdir`: Destination directory for saving the output image(s).
-- `--imagepath`: Image path, which means we let the segmentor inference on the given image,
+- `--imagepath`: Path to the image for inference by the segmentor.
-- `--imagedir`: Image directory, which means we let the segmentor inference on the images existed in the given image directory,
+- `--imagedir`: Directory containing images for inference by the segmentor.
-- `--ema`: Please add `--ema` if you want to load ema weights for segmentors.
+- `--ema`: Please add --ema if you want to load ema weights of segmentors for inference.

 Here are some example commands,